microdynamics-cpu/tree-core-cpu/README.md

 ## Usage
 adsfadfasdfasf
 ### Enviroment Setup
-> NOTE: All of the components are installed under linux operation system.
-To gurantee the compatibility and stability, I strongly recommend using `ubuntu 20.04 LTS`.
+> NOTE: All of the components and tools are installed under linux operation system.
+To gurantee the compatibility and stability, I strongly recommend using `ubuntu 20.04 LTS`. `ubuntu 18.04` and `ubuntu 16.04` is not supported official.

 First, you need to install verilator, mill and dependency libraries:
 ```bash